omgnetwork/gas/README.md

 ETH Gas Station API is https://www.ethgasstationapi.com/.
 Seems to be free.
 But currently disabled since the SSL cert expired.
 (15 October 2020)
 Gas Price Oracle is https://www.etherchain.org/.
 Seems to be free.
+Etherscan is https://etherscan.io/apis#gastracker.
+Seems to be free (rate limit of 1/5sec applied).

 ## Installation